DanielPXL/PXLed/README.md

 ## Features
 - Real-time WS2812B LED strip connection
     - Arduino is the only supported device right now, support for Raspberry Pi is planned in the future
-- Useful LED stip preview
+- Useful LED strip preview
 - Easy to use plugin system
 - Basic effects included by default